 The term cloud can also apply to a normal web host, so with any cloud provider, just be clear whether you’re buying a server or an application on a server.

 What is the difference between a website and web application – and how does it affect a web server?

 The line between a website and web application is blurry, but usually, a web application is constructed dynamically based on user input.
 Anytime a website has a user login system, that’s an indicator that there is a more complex “application” running at the web address it appears on.

 Sometimes a web application will talk very closely with the web server to make sure that when you visit a particular part of the site, certain information related to the user gets sent out to each user.
 So, if you were to visit a profile page, the web application would know to send back your profile information.

 What is a web port and how are they used?

-Every web server runs data packets through a pre-designated “port” which is associated with a computer’s network driver.
-By default, websites most commonly use port 80 and are not seen when browsing to a website.
+Every web server runs data packets through a pre-designated “port” associated with a computer’s network driver.
+By default, websites commonly use port 80 and are not seen when browsing a website.
 However, a web port can be accessed by typing : and a number.

 So, if you run a web server on your computer, you can tell it to run at localhost:8080, where 8080 is the port and localhost is the friendly name for a computer’s “home” address.
 Ports are useful for setting up fast data streams, running multiple web servers simultaneously, or for using network protocols for software other than a web browser, such as Skype.